bdantas/autowifi/README.md

 Simple shell script for GNU/Linux that connects to the highest-priority wireless network among the available wireless networks

 # Usage
-Run `$ sudo autowifi` at boot to connect to highest-priority wireless network among the currently-available available wireless networks.
+Run `$ sudo autowifi` at boot to connect to highest-priority wireless network among the available available wireless networks.
 If later you come within range of a higher-priority network and want to switch to it, just run `$ sudo autowifi` again.

 # Dependencies
 - The utilities the scripts needs are: kill, pkill, ifconfig, iwlist, iwconfig, wpa_supplicant, wpa_passphrase and udhcpc